gabeorosan/pa-project/scripts/README.md

 This folder contains the files used to download virus capsids from ViperDB and run franken_pas.m and find_aas.py on them, compiling the results in xlfiles/

+## plot_util.py

+this contains functions that are used to make pie charts

+## analyze_uniq.ipynb

+Make some pie charts comparing AA data from the unique ids to the whole data set.

 # Instructions for running find_aas_exec